You are our getting a lot of requests for free guest WiFi access and unsure how to tackle it?

-So your getting a lot of requests for free Guest WiFi access and unsure how to go about it?
-Well we’re here to simplify the process for you.
-Obviously you already know to get a router that supports “Guest WiFi” access, but what considerations should you keep in mind when setting one up?
+Of course you are familiar with acquiring a router that supports guest WiFi access, but what considerations should you keep in mind when setting it up?
 We’ve set up guest WiFi in many practices and there’s three fundamental requirements for any secure guest WiFi setup.

 - Limiting access to internal network